dbca-wa/prs/README.md

 storage.
 To use local storage, set the environment variable `LOCAL_MEDIA_STORAGE=True` and ensure that a writeable `media` directory exists in the project directory.

+Credentials for Azure should be defined in the following environment variables:

+    AZURE_ACCOUNT_NAME=name
+    AZURE_ACCOUNT_KEY=key
+    AZURE_CONTAINER=container_name

 # Running

 Use `runserver` to run a local copy of the application: